vajra77/IXPQos/README.md

     "schedule": "/etc/ixpqos/schedule.json"
 }
 ```
+NOTE: the schedule mechanism is not supported yet.
 After creating configuration directory `/etc/ixpqos`, write down file `/etc/ixpqos/probes.json`, which should list all active probes in the system as in here:

 ***probes.json***
 ```